 Cloudaware APIs for Adding Cloud Accounts

-The article explains how to add cloud accounts to Cloudaware using APIs.
-Cloudaware uses the OAuth standard to identify users who send requests to Cloudaware API.
-A current user should get a specific token to add or see accounts, depending on their permissions.
+This guide explains how to add cloud accounts to Cloudaware using APIs.
+Cloudaware uses the OAuth standard to authenticate users who send requests to the Cloudaware API.
+Users must get a token to add or view accounts, depending on their permissions.

-You may be redirected to an intermediate force.com page to grant access to CloudAware OAuth2.
-Click Allow.
+page to grant access to Cloudaware OAuth2.
+Click Allow to continue.

 3. Click Copy To Clipboard to copy and save the token.

-4. Click Got It, Сlose Window to proceed.
+4. Click GOT IT, CLOSE WINDOW to proceed.

 5. Check the list of tokens counts.

-You can have only 4 (four) active tokens at a time!
-The column 'Use Count' shows the number of times the token has been used.
+You can have 4 active tokens at a time.
+The ‘Use Count’ column shows how many times each token has been used.

 6. Note that if a token has been compromised, it must be revoked: click triple dots → Revoke → Yes, Revoke.

-8. If you have IP restrictions in your environment, edit OAuth policies settings as shown in the tip below.
+8. If your environment has IP restrictions, update the OAuth policy settings as described in the tip below.

-The API key is required for performing requests to Cloudaware API.
+An API key is required to send requests to the Cloudaware API.

 1. Create a Google Cloud Project account.

-2. Submit an access request to support@cloudaware.com providing the full e-mail of the associated Google Cloud Project account.
+2. Submit an access request to support@cloudaware.com, including the full email address of the associated Google Cloud Project account.

 4. Select external.endpoints.cloudaware-vm.cloud.goog → Enable.

-6. Copy the API Key to the clipboard:
+6. Copy the API Key to your clipboard:

 Setup in API Explorer

-The Google APIs Explorer allows customers to explore and test APIs.
-Below is an example of adding AWS accounts to Cloudaware using public APIs:
+The Google APIs Explorer allows you to explore and test APIs.
+The following example demonstrates how to add AWS accounts to Cloudaware using public APIs.

-Insert API key and OAuth 2.0 token.
-Click Save.
+Paste the API key and OAuth 2.0 token, then click Save.

 4. Fill out the form: